abeing/config/gw2/gw2.md

 ## 0/2 Gift of Magic

-0/1 for Twilight
+0/1 for Gift of Fortune for Twilight
-0/1 for Sunrise
+0/1 for Gift of Fortune for Sunrise

 Mystic Forge:
   0/250 Vial of Powerful Blood [drop]